rollrat/custom-crawler/README.md

 If you know which elements are associated with which files, the complexity of dynamic analysis can be greatly reduced.
 This feature is not completely accurate, but it lists very very closely related files.

+### 2.3.
+Deep Scan

+This feature is currently being implemented.

+It can be used to analyze such very complex dynamic elements that have a huge amount of computation(ex.
+Youtube Player ..).
+It will also be integrated with JavaScript static analysis tools in the future.

 ### 3. JavaScript Static Analysis